 5. Vlogging

 Some student athletes start their own YouTube vlog relating their experiences or testing sports equipment.
-As it grows, you can eventually monetize it by using income-producing programs such as Google Adsense.
+If you’re able to grow your audience, you may be able to eventually monetize it by using income-producing programs such as Google Adsense.

-The flexibility of vlogging is great for a busy college athlete’s schedule, but it might take awhile for you to learn how to get paid for social media and start bringing in income.
+The flexibility of vlogging can be great for a busy college athlete’s schedule, but it might take a while for you to learn how to get paid for social media and start bringing in income.

 6. Writing Sports Articles

-You can make some extra dough by writing about your experiences as a college athlete — personal stories or articles about your triumphs and challenges or an insider’s scoop on the big match.
+You might be able to make some extra dough by writing about your experiences as a college athlete, such as personal stories or articles about your triumphs and challenges, or perhaps an insider’s scoop on the big match.

 Check with local newspapers or online sports publications for submission requirements and pay scale.